14 Top-Rated Attractions & Things to Do in Parksville, BC

 3. Visit Little Qualicum Cheeseworks at Morningstar Farm

-At Little Qualicum Cheeseworks at Morningstar Farm, you can enjoy farm animals and stock up on edible treats.
-On a self-guided tour, kids usually head straight for the bunnies at Kritter Corner.
+At Little Qualicum Cheeseworks at Morningstar Farm, you can enjoy farm animals (including calves, goats, and sheep) and stock up on edible treats.
+On a self-guided tour, kids usually head straight for the bunnies.
 There are also farm "kids" that are tame enough for children to handle.
+Another popular attraction is the milking robot.
+The ultra-modern machine will change the way you think about milking cows.

 At the store, sample Morningstar's cheese curds and artisanal cheese.
-Sip a delicious cup of locally roasted Creekmore Coffee at the seasonal Calfé.
+Sip a delicious cup of locally roasted Creekmore Coffee (complete with a splash of the farm's own milk) at the seasonal cafe.
 Fill your milk bottles from the 24/7 grass-fed milk-on-tap dispenser.

-On Tuesday and Thursday nights during the summer, check out the seasonal Summer by the Sea street market at the Parksville Visitor Centre.
+You can find more local treats on Tuesday and Thursday nights during the summer at the Summer by the Sea street market, hosted at the Parksville Visitor Centre.
 You'll find 20 vendors each night selling food and farm produce, as well as artisans and entertainers.
 This long-running festival is popular with locals and tourists.

 Address: 403 Lowry's Road, Parksville, British Columbia

-At Top Bridge Regional Park, you will feel lucky to discover an attraction that is well known to locals but missed by many tourists because they're hanging out at the beach.
-Here, you can experience the "wow factor" at every turn: A suspension bridge over the potholes of the Englishman River on one side and cascading white water on the other.
+At Top Bridge Regional Trail, you will feel lucky to discover an attraction that is well-known to locals but missed by many tourists because they're hanging out at the beach.
+The five-kilometer trail allows you to experience the "wow factor" at every turn: A suspension bridge over the potholes of the Englishman River on one side and cascading white water on the other.

 Enjoy a refreshing dip in the river or the sculpted potholes.
 Drip-dry, sunbathe, and enjoy a picnic.
 Cast a fishing line from the rocks.
 Explore the trails on horseback or a mountain bike.